An introduction to the LDF

 This provision may be amended by special resolution but only with the prior written consent of the Charity Commission.

-Use this safe and link to make a donation to the Line Dance Foundation.
+Use this safe and link to make a donation to the LDF.
 You don't need to have a PayPal account to contribute.

 We are proud of our